khamidou/khamidou.github.io/_drafts/endless.markdown

 layout: post
 title: Endless Choices
 ---
 Last year I interned at Microsoft to work on Xbox Music, a streaming app similar to Spotify.
 On my first day on the job, I received a free one year Xbox Music pass.
-Of course, I started to also use the service at home (after all, it's the idea behind dogfooding).
+Of course, I started to [dogfood](http://en.wikipedia.org/wiki/Dogfooding) the service at home (after all, it's the idea behind dogfooding).

 Three months in I realized that I was listening to music differently with Xbox Music.
 I had access to millions of songs, but I was staying in the little sphere of artists I knew of.
 I was almost feeling overwhelmed.